 Methanol is a liquid petrochemical that is predominantly produced from natural gas and is utilized in a variety of industrial and energy related applications.

-Energy related applications consume the remaining 40% of methanol demand.
-In recent years, there has been a strong demand for methanol in energy applications such as gasoline blending, biodiesel and as a feedstock in the production of dimethyl ether (DME) and Methyl tertiary-butyl ether (MTBE), particularly in China.
+Energy related applications consume the remaining 45% of methanol demand.
+In recent years, there has been a strong demand for methanol in energy applications such as gasoline blending, biodiesel and as a feedstock in the production of dimethyl ether (DME), Methyl tertiary-butyl ether (MTBE) and methanol-to-olefins (MTO), particularly in China.
 Outside of the United States, methanol is used as a direct fuel for automobile engines, a fuel blended with gasoline, and an octane booster in reformulated gasoline.